In short

 Participate as a hospital in the quality indicators project

 The hospital QI project responsible enters the data through the online Healthdata platform.
-Information on accessing Healthdata and registering data via Healthdata can be found at the Heathdata support page.
+Information on accessing Healthdata and registering data via Healthdata can be found at the Healthdata support page.
 Specific information on registering via Healthdata (HD4DP) and on preparing a CSV file can be found on the page Data Collections (click ‘NSIH-QI’ for the quality indicators for infection prevention and control registration).
 The denominator data collected at the hospital or care unit level is available in the new version of the denominator and common variables module protocol (French and Dutch).